 Blood flow to the brain is blocked or slowed.
 This can happen with:

-- Shock and heart problems, like heart attack—blood is not pumped effectively enough to reach the brain
+- Shock and heart problems, like heart attack

-- There is a lack of oxygen in the air.
-This can occur at high altitudes.
+- There is a lack of oxygen in the air, which may at high altitudes

 - Decreased concentration and attention span

 - Mood swings and/or personality change

 - Oxygen therapy to increase the amount of oxygen in the blood